storm-platform/storm-oauth/README.rst

 =====

-A BDC OAuth based module to user authentication on Storm platform components.
+A BDC OAuth based module to user authentication in the Storm platform components.